 Why study Psychology?

 Students are admitted to the program to work with a specific faculty mentor.
-Mentors are responsible for ensuring students are actively engaged in research from the beginning of graduate school and that this work leads successfully to a master’s thesis and a dissertation.
+Mentors are responsible for ensuring students are actively engaged in research from the beginning of graduate school and that this work leads successfully to a dissertation.
 Our goal is to train students to compete effectively for positions in a broad variety of settings.
 We provide extensive professional development opportunities during doctoral training.

 Admission Requirements

-• Baccalaureate degree (Psychology preferred)
+• Bachelors degree (psychology major preferred)

 • At least one course in research methods in the behavioral or social sciences